0xPARC/0xparc-intro-book/src/oram.typ

 if the request is a `write` request, the block’s contents are updated before being written back to the server).
 But doing this is tricky!
-It turns out that we cannot write the block back directly to the leaf bucket of the new path — since doing so would reveal which new path the block got assigned, this leaks information since if the next request asks for the same block, it would then go to this new path; otherwise most likely the next request will go to a different path.
+It turns out that we cannot write the block back directly to the leaf bucket of the new path, since doing so would reveal which new path the block got assigned to.
 For the same reason,
 we cannot write this block back to any internal nodes of the new path either, since writing to any internal node on the new path also leaks partial information about the new path.

 It turns out that the only safe location to write the block back is to the root bucket!
 The root bucket resides on every path, and thus writing